Rampage Killings Fast Facts

 September 23, 2016 - Five people die after a gunman opens fire at a Washington state mall in Burlington, an hour north of Seattle.
 Shooting suspect Arcan Cetin, 20, is taken into custody on September 24 after a nearly 24-hour manhunt.

-July 7-8, 2016 - Five police officers are killed and seven others wounded when a sniper fires ambush-style during a peaceful protest in downtown Dallas.
+July 7-8, 2016 - Five police officers are killed and seven other officers and two civilians are wounded when a sniper fires ambush-style during a peaceful protest in downtown Dallas.
 After a lengthy standoff with police in a parking garage, a Dallas police bomb squad robot kills the gunman.
 The dead attacker is identified as Micah Xavier Johnson, 25, of Mesquite, Texas, a military veteran who'd served in Afghanistan.

 June 12, 2016 - Omar Saddiqui Mateen, 29, opens fire inside Pulse, a gay nightclub, in Orlando, killing 49 people and wounding at least 53.
 After a standoff of about three hours, police crash into the building with an armored vehicle and stun grenades and kill Mateen.